Men’s ties might seem like a minor detail in the overall outfit. Or so you might think…

 Dotted Ties

 Once upon a time, dots and spots were strictly women’s wear only.
-But today are perfectly acceptable for men.
+But today they are perfectly acceptable for men.
 They work well with a striped suit and lend a playful edge to an otherwise formal outfit.

 Plaid Ties